Resources

 • Seat belts, crates, and seat covers

-• Access to bottled or stored water from home (to avoid upset stomachs that often come from out of town water)
+• Access to bottled or stored water from home (to avoid upset stomachs that often come from out-of-town water)

 • Medicines, both daily and preventative